 - Vases, pictures and toiletries on display will all help your bathroom to look more homely.

 Group products in sets of odd numbers, for example three or five, for a relaxed look.
-Or, for a more symmetrical feel, group them in even numbers such as two or four.
+Or, for a more symmetrical feel, group them in even numbers such as 2 or 4.